pclov3r/iq_tool/README.md

 While the tool is functional and has been refined, its unique development process means it has not undergone the same long-term, iterative evolution as a traditional open-source project.
 It should still be considered experimental.

 **Please be aware of the following:**
+*   **Active Development & Instability:** The codebase is currently undergoing significant changes, with major features and refactors being actively added.
+Expect frequent updates, potential API changes, and periods of instability.
 *   **Potential for Bugs:** Issues are still likely present.
 Subtle bugs, logical errors, or memory management issues may exist.
 *   **Edge Cases:** The tool may not gracefully handle all possible inputs, file formats, or command-line argument combinations.
 *   **Security:** No formal security audit has been performed.
 Use caution with untrusted input files.

 ## Please use this tool with this context in mind and review the code if you intend to use it for any critical purpose.
 ---

 ### Key Features